The browser is a really hostile programming environment.

 The following document will be treated just like the one above:

-close them implicitly.
-The quotes around the link target are also
+document will close them implicitly.
+The quotes around the link target

 This book will usually omit the